OHIF/Viewers/platform/docs/docs/platform/extensions/modules/viewport.md

 ## Example Viewport Component

-A simplified version of the tracked CornerstoneViewport is shown below, which creates a cornerstone viewport and and action bar on top of it.
+A simplified version of the tracked CornerstoneViewport is shown below, which creates a cornerstone viewport and action bar on top of it.

 ```jsx
 function TrackedCornerstoneViewport({